↓

 March 7 2004

-Susannah is a mediator, a la Sixth Sense, helping ghosts resolve their earthly problems so they can depart.
-She lived a life of adventure and school problems in New York, hung out with her visiting dead father’s ghost, and got in trouble with the law.
-Then Mom married a guy from California and they moved in with the new family — new stepdad and three new stepbrothers.
+Susannah is a mediator, a la the Sixth Sense, helping ghosts resolve their earthly problems so they can depart.
+She lived a life of school problems and adventure in New York, hung out with her visiting dead father’s ghost, and got in trouble with the law.
+Then Mom married a guy from California and they moved in with the new family — a new stepdad and three new stepbrothers.
 And her first day of school?
 She finds out that her school’s principal, a priest, is also a mediator.
 She’s not alone!
 Ever!

 Posted in Book Reviews | Tagged Amazon.ca, Amazon.com, B&N, book review, Chapters, crime, detective, fiction, Good Reads, Google, Kobo, library, Library Thing, Mediator, mystery, Nook, novel, paperback, paranormal, PolyWogg, prose, romance, series, sleuth, suspense, Young Adult | Leave a reply